cieslarmichal/smart-rename/README.md

-# Replace all in paths
+# Rename paths

-A simple utility to quickly replace all occurrences in paths names.
+A simple utility to quickly replace all occurrences in path names.

 ## Installation

 ```
-npm i -g replace-all-in-paths
+npm i -g rename-paths
 ```

 ## Example